wrightp/ec-ha-scripts/README.md

 ## Execution
 1. ./bootstrap.sh
 2. Generate s3 url.
-I have been using dendrite.
+I have been using dendrite, example below.
+3. ./install_chef.sh 'url'
+4. ./configure.sh

 ```
 bundle exec bin/dendrite package list private-chef --build-type=release --platform=ubuntu --platform-version=12.04 --download-urls
 ```
-3. ./install_chef.sh 'url'
-4. ./configure.sh

 ## Todos
 * Mail Relay
 * Automate S3 URL generation (dendrite)

 ## Future
 The lessons learned and concepts in this project are to be carried to a Chef mainstream project.
 It could be a cookbook executed by a knife plugin - still in the works.
-Setting up environments will be included as part of the automation (Vagrant, EC2, etc).
+Setting up environments will be included as part of the automation (Vagrant, EC2, etc using chef-metal)

 ## Discoveries
+* Configuring and starting DRBD was not as straight forward as the doc instructions
+* Aborting the initial reconfigure can be enhanced to stop on it's own (duh)